-Hamnet beat off stiff competition to win the Best British Film award, with Jessie Buckley also collecting the Best Leading Actress prize for her performance in the film as Shakespeare’s wife, Agnes.
+Hamnet beat off stiff competition to win the Best British Film award, with Jessie Buckley once again collecting the Best Leading Actress prize for her role.

 Fellow Film Skills Fund contributor, My Father’s Shadow, was given the BAFTA for Outstanding Debut by a British Writer, Director or Producer, awarding the writing and directing brother duo, Akinola Davies and Wale Davies.